deniskyashif/blog/content/posts/2026-08-29-ddd-integration-events.md

 The order and its publication intent now commit or roll back together.
 A separate publisher can poll for pending messages, send them, and mark them as published after the broker acknowledges them.

-## Reliable consumption: duplicates and order
+## The message that arrives twice

 The outbox stops events from being lost, but it does not stop them from arriving twice.
 The publisher can send a message and then crash before marking the outbox record as published, so on restart it sends the same message again.
 A similar window exists on the consumer side: the handler can commit its work and lose the acknowledgement, causing the broker to redeliver the message.
 This is called **at-least-once delivery**.

 This means the consumer needs **idempotent** processing: handling the same message repeatedly has the same business effect as handling it once.
 Some operations are naturally idempotent.
 Setting a shipment address to a particular value, for example, has the same result each time.
 Incrementing a counter, reserving inventory, or charging a payment usually does not.

-For operations that are not naturally idempotent, Fulfillment can use the event's `messageId` as a deduplication key.
+For everything else, the obvious fix is to remember which messages we have already handled.
+The interesting questions are where that memory lives - and what happens if we crash right after checking it.
+Fulfillment can use the event's `messageId` as a deduplication key.
 It keeps an inbox, or simply a table of processed message identifiers, and records the identifier in the same transaction as the business change:

 ```text
 on OrderReadyForFulfillment message: